bytecodealliance/registry/docs/README.md

 malicious registry.

 #### Content hosting optionality
-*WARG* primarily interacts with package release logs with content hashes.
+*Warg* primarily interacts with package release logs with content hashes.
 The registry itself or other services, such as blob stores and OCI registries, can host the package contents.